mfherbst/juliacon_dft_workshop/README.md

 and [Installation](https://nbviewer.jupyter.org/github/mfherbst/juliacon_dft_workshop/blob/master/1_Installation.ipynb)
 notebooks.

+Solutions to the exercises can be found in the [solutions](solutions) subfolder ordered by the number of the Jupyter notebook and the exerciese number.

 ## Working with these notes online
 If you do not want to install Julia, just run these notes [on binder][binder-url],